Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 If you’re looking to beat the crowds, you could try hiking this trail very early in the morning or later in the day.
 When starting later in the day, remember to keep in mind an appropriate turn-around time so that you are not hiking in the dark.

-While I did not bring along a dog or kids myself, I think that this trail could be suitable for both.
+While I did not bring along a dog or kids myself, I think that this trail could be suitable for both, and we saw many on the trail.
 As long as your child and/or dog could manage the distance of the trail, the trail conditions and elevation gain would be appropriate for older children and dogs who have experience with hiking.

 Remember that dogs must always be on a leash while in the national park for the safety of fellow hikers and wildlife.
 The trail is not suitable for strollers.